Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-To help us to “make marriage work,” we will share this week and next, 8 myths of married love and ways to dispel their falsehood.
-To do this we’ll be sharing parts of an article title, “Myths and True Meaning of Married Love” written by Michael McManus (the founder of Marriage Savers, www.marriagesavers.org), which is posted on the Smartmarriages.com web site in the Archives section.
+To help us to “make marriage work,” we will share in this Marriage Message and next, 8 myths of married love and ways to dispel their falsehood.
+To do this we’ll be sharing parts of an article title, “Myths and True Meaning of Married Love” written by Michael McManus.
+McManus is the founder of Marriage Savers.

-At the end of each of McManus’ points we’re adding additional comments, scriptures and discussion questions, hoping you’ll use them to spend “Intentional Time” with your spouse going over them.
+At the end of each of McManus’ points we’re adding additional comments, scriptures and discussion questions.
+We’re hoping you’ll use them to spend “Intentional Time” with your spouse going over them.

 “Dr Glenn Knecht, of Fourth Presbyterian Church in Bethesda says, ‘The true goal of marriage is not happiness but oneness.
 Jesus taught, ‘So they are no longer two but one flesh.
 Therefore, what God has joined together, let no man separate.’
 Happiness is a by-product.
 However, seeking oneness is costly.
 It involves sacrifice of the ego, so human pride is crushed until it has no life of its own anymore.’”